-

 One of our final conventional FreeTours of Charmaine Poh’s exhibition will be extraordinary.
 Led by drag queen Cali Harburg (sofa queen, intellectual, philosopher, and migrant), this tour offers insights into the background, concepts, and highlights of Make a travel deep of your inside, and don’t forget me to take from a queer perspective.
 A special focus will be placed on the video work "What’s softest in the world runs and rushes over what’s hardest in the world" (2024) as well as on the almost forgotten stories of the Majies — a group of migrant women from Southeast China.

 Price: 5€.
 Limited capacity.
-You can obtain a ticket here.
+In English.

 __________